duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 The data was generated using DuckDB's TPC-DS extension, then exported to CSV in a random order to undo any ordering patterns that could have been in the generated data.

 #### Catalog Sales (Numeric Types)
-Our first experiment on the `catalog_sales` table is selecting 1 column, then 2 columns, ... up to all 34, always ordering by `cs_quantity` and `cs_item_sk`.
+Our first experiment on the `catalog_sales` table is selecting 1 column, then 2 columns, ..., up to all 34, always ordering by `cs_quantity` and `cs_item_sk`.
 This experiment will tell us how well the different systems can re-order payload columns.

 <img src="/images/blog/sorting/tpcds_catalog_sales_payload.svg" alt="Increasing the number of payload columns for the catalog_sales table" title="Catalog Sales Payload Experiment" style="max-width:100%"/>

 We see similar trends at SF10 and SF100, but for SF100, at around 12 payload columns or so, the data does not fit in memory anymore, and ClickHouse and HyPer show a big drop in performance.
-ClickHouse switches to its external sorting strategy, which is much slower than its in-memory strategy.
+ClickHouse switches to an external sorting strategy, which is much slower than its in-memory strategy.
 Therefore, adding a few payload columns results in a runtime that is orders of magnitude higher.
 At 20 payload columns ClickHouse runs into the following error:
 ```